exercism/perl5/exercises/concept/booking-up-for-beauty/.docs/instructions.md

 ## 2. Check if a given date is in the afternoon

-## 3. Parse the date into a string describing an appointment
+## 3. Parse a date into a string describing an appointment